Gilbert Hernández: Career

 In the early 1980s, both Jaime and Gilbert created flyer and cover art for local bands.
 He also did the cover artwork for the record Limbo by Throwing Muses.
 The alternative rock band Love and Rockets was named after the Hernández brothers' comic book.

 The first wider recognition of Gilbert and his brothers' work occurred in 1982, after they had sent in a copy of their Love & Rockets comic, which up to that point they had been self publishing, to the Comics Journal, the foremost U.S. magazine of news and criticism pertaining to comic books and strips.
 This led to their work being published by the then just established Fantagraphics books.
 Between 1996 and 2001, the Love & Rockets series was temporarily suspended, while each brother, including Gilbert, pursued solo projects.
 During this time Gilbert created New Love, Luba, and Luba's Comics and Stories.
 After its resumption, Love & Rockets continued to be published by Fantagraphics on an annual basis.

 Love and Rockets #16 by Gilbert and Jaime Hernandez, 1985, Fantagraphics Books.

 Cover illustration by Gilbert Hernández depicting two of his major Palomar characters, Heraclio and Carmen.

-In 1981, Hernandez and his brothers Jaime and Mario published the first issue of Love and Rockets, which was quickly picked up by Fantagraphics Books, who republished the earliest materials in a new series starting in 1982.
+In 1981, Hernández and his brothers Jaime and Mario published the first issue of Love and Rockets, which was quickly picked up by Fantagraphics Books, who republished the earliest materials in a new series starting in 1982.
 The magazine-sized comic book became known for its genre-bending, its punk-rock DIY ethic, and its multiracial (particularly Mexican-American) characters.